Dog and Cat Surgery in Cropwell – Comprehensive Options

 - Keep an eye on incisions and watch for signs of infection daily.
 Neosporin, Neosporin Plus or similar bland ointments applied 1-4 times a day may help in healing and reduce licking in many cases.
 Keep your pet from licking after application for as long as possible by feeding, walking or playing with them for 5-10 minutes to allow the medication to be absorbed.

-Please contact us with any questions about pet surgery.
+Please contact us with any questions about dog and cat surgery.
 We’re here for you and your companion animal.